automagictv/birfday/ARCHITECTURE.md

  * Add a gift tracker / recommender that reminds us to buy gifts.
  * Expand to different event types (anniversaries, graduation, etc.)
  * Add CLI functionality to interact with db / update data one by one.
+ * Store sample / default messages so you can copy/paste.
+ * If your friends are on telegram you may even be able to fully automate this.